jevinruv/Hackintosh-Dell-Inspiron-3543/README.md

 The other patches that are needed such as GFX0 to IGPU & BOD3 to HDAU are done by clover hotpatch in the config.plist

-Refer Rehabman guide for more details [here](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/ "here")
+*Refer Rehabman guide for more details [here](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/ "here")*

 ## 6. Power Management
-Broadwell CPU's dont need to generate the SSDT using ssdtPRGen.sh script by Pike R. Alpha The PM is done by the SSDT-XCPM which is already in the CLOVER/ACPI/Patched folder
+Broadwell CPU's dont need to generate the SSDT using ssdtPRGen.sh script by Pike R. Alpha.
+The Power Management is implemented by the SSDT-XCPM which is already in the CLOVER/ACPI/Patched folder

 But we need to disable hibernation since its not supported, execute the following commands,
 `sudo pmset -a hibernatemode 0`
 `sudo rm /var/vm/sleepimage`
 `sudo mkdir /var/vm/sleepimage`

-Refer Rehabman guide for more details [here](https://www.tonymacx86.com/threads/guide-native-power-management-for-laptops.175801/ "here")
+*Refer Rehabman guide for more details [here](https://www.tonymacx86.com/threads/guide-native-power-management-for-laptops.175801/ "here")*

+## FINISH
+The Hackintosh should have everything working by now,
+- Audio
+- Graphics (Brightness Control)
+- Sleep/Wake
+- Ethernet
+- WiFi

 ##  Other
 ### Sleep/Wake Issue